 Weak verbs aren’t always short or simple verbs, and strong verbs aren’t always long and complicated verbs.
 Too much of either is a problem.
 Overloading your prose with multisyllabic verbs will make your prose feel tired and exhausting, while having a limited selection of short, simple verbs might make it feel two-dimensional.

 Basically, you’ll have to take a look at the scene you’re writing and decide what sort of verb you need.
-In dialogue, for example, you almost never need anything other than “said.”
+When you write dialogue, for example, you almost never need anything other than “said.”
 A weak verb is probably best there.
 However, if you’re writing a dramatic chase sequence, you probably want to reach for something more evocative than “ran really fast.”

 Weak verbs tend to require adverbs